Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 ## Introduction to pydata sparse

-`sparse` is a library that implements operations for sparse arrays with two or more dimensions.
+`sparse` is a library that implements operations for sparse arrays with an arbitrary number of dimensions.

 Sparse arrays or matrices are an important concept in scientific computing.
 These types of arrays are mostly filled with zeros.
 There are different formats to represent them in a compressed way.
 This translates to using less memory to store them.